Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Introduction

-Our results demonstrate that while FPS results in lower test errors than URS in low dimensional uniformly distributed datasets, FPS often leaves large sections of non-uniformly distributed datasets like molecular trajectories un-sampled, resulting in worse than random performance.
-We show that GGFPS training sets span the entire dataset across all tested systems and outperform both URS and FPS.
+Our results demonstrate that while FPS results in lower test errors than URS in low-dimensional uniformly distributed datasets, FPS often leaves large sections of non-uniformly distributed datasets like molecular trajectories unsampled, resulting in worse than random performance.
+We show that GGFPS training sets span the entire dataset across all tested systems and outperform both URS and FPS, as well as PCov-FPS and PCov-CUR, which were computed using the \texttt{scikit-matter} (skmatter) implementation \cite{scikit-matter}.

-This paper is structured as follows: In Section \ref{section:methods} we introduce the GGFPS algorithm, and in Section \ref{section:results} we compare and discuss GGFPS to FPS and URS across a toy function and the molecular dynamics trajectories of the MD17 dataset.
+This paper is structured as follows: In Section \ref{section:methods} we introduce the GGFPS algorithm, and in Section \ref{section:results} we compare GGFPS to FPS, PCov-FPS, PCov-CUR, and URS across a toy function and the molecular dynamics trajectories of the MD17 dataset.